mariusspielberger/apache-cordova/README.md

 * cordova run ios --device (just possible if you use Mac OSX)
 * cordova run android --device

+If you have problems deploying your app on your iPhone, change the widget id to a name that is compliant with your developer or team signing certificate in the 'config.xml' file.
+Another option is to open the generated XCode project (*.xcodeproj) an to select 'Automatically manage signing' in the general properties.

 ### Running on an emulator or web browser

 Select one platform and start these specified app by running one of the following commands: